StreamElements/docs/src/content/docs/chatbot/modules/roulette.md

 - point system for streams
 ---

-The Roulette module is an interactive chat game that allows users to wager their points in a roulette-style gamble.
-It adds excitement and engagement to your stream by giving viewers a chance to win or lose points based on luck.
+The Roulette module is a chat game where viewers wager loyalty points on a spin: win and you gain your wager, lose and it's gone.

 ## Usage